peterhinch/micropython-mqtt/README.md

 # This repository

-This contains two separate projects:
+This contains three separate projects:
  1. A "resilient" asynchronous non-blocking MQTT driver.
  2. A means of using a cheap ESP8266 module to bring MQTT to MicroPython platforms which lack a WiFi interface.
+ 3. A basic network hardware controller (WLAN) which the mqtt client uses

 ## 1. The "resilient" driver